Personalization Toolkit: Training Free Personalization of Large Vision Language Models: Experiments

 \end{itemize}

-\textbf{Multi-Concept Set:} Images including a pair of personalized concepts.
-For example a person-object pair (Nikki \& Nikki's car) or a person-person pair (Casey \& Casey's son).
-To achieve this, we extend the personalized instances of the original dataset.
-Positives of a pair of personalized objects are images with both instances of the pair appearing together while negatives include all images from other pairs in the dataset.
-See Fig.~\ref{fig:this_is} for examples. \begin{itemize}[leftmargin=*] \item \textit{Multi-Concept VQA:} Provides open-ended questions for each image in the multi-concept set that address both objects depicted. \end{itemize}
+\textbf{Multi-Concept Set:} This subset comprises images containing pairs of personalized concepts, such as person–object pairs or person–person pairs, fig \ref{fig:this_is}.
+We extend the personalized instances from the original This-Is-My dataset with additional instances that frequently co-occur with them.
+For each pair, we collect all images containing both personalized concepts and partition them into two subsets.
+Positive samples include images in which both concepts appear simultaneously, whereas negative samples comprise images from all other pairs.
+Illustrative examples are presented in Fig.~\ref{fig:this_is}.

+\begin{itemize}[leftmargin=*] \item \textit{Multi-Concept VQA:} This component provides open-ended questions associated with each image in the multi-concept set, addressing both personalized concepts depicted.
+The set includes 55 images and their corresponding QA pairs. \end{itemize}

-\textbf{Video-QA Set:} Original video clips from the This-Is-My dataset are paired with open-ended questions about the personalized object in the video, testing both temporal reasoning and the method’s adaptability to video inputs. \\ Our evaluation benchmark presents a comprehensive challenge for LVLM personalization, requiring recognition and reasoning over personalized objects in realistic, cluttered, and dynamic conditions.
-Appendix.B presents more details on each set.
+\textbf{Video-QA Set:} Original video clips from This-Is-My dataset are coupled with open-ended questions regarding the personalized object in each video, designed to evaluate both temporal reasoning and the method adaptability to video-based inputs.

+Overall, \thisismy offers a comprehensive and realistic benchmark for LVLM personalization, requiring accurate recognition and reasoning over personalized objects in cluttered and dynamic conditions.
+See Appendix B for more details on our proposed benchmark.